 DDOS remains one of the most difficult attacks to defend against - by definition, the attack is perpetrated simultaneously from large numbers of devices including home and business users wherever a Trojan has been deployed.
 This makes the standard countermeasure for DDOS - blocking/blacklisting associated IP addresses - extremely hard.

 We recently saw how devastatingly effective DDOS attacks can be - both Microsoft XBOX Live and Sony PlayStation servers were crippled by a prolonged DDOS attack from the Lizard Squad hacking group.
-The Lizard Squad have now claimed that these attacks were simply a 'marketing campaign' to demonstrate their capabilities, and that their DDOS service is now available for hire.
-As Mr Anstee explains here DDOS attacks are complex and difficult to carry out, therefore Lizard's 'innovation' is a concern.
+The Lizard Squad have now claimed that these attacks were simply a 'marketing campaign' to demonstrate their capabilities and that their DDOS service is now available for hire.
+As Mr. Anstee explains DDOS attacks are complex and difficult to carry out, therefore Lizard's 'innovation' is a concern.
 DDOS attacks have been used to extort ransoms in the past, with Vimeo, Shutterstock, MailChimp and Bit.ly all being subject to DDOS coercion.

-With large attacks becoming increasingly common – around 40% of organisations experiencing more than 21 attacks a month - it’s time to defend against DDOS.
+With large attacks becoming increasingly common – around 40% of organizations experiencing more than 21 attacks a month - it’s time to defend against DDOS.
 Indeed, defending against DDOS is, by the very nature of public-internet-based services, a tough job.
 One route for mitigation is to better prevent the establishment of Botnets in the first place – this requires a more malware-aware public with better computer-hygiene standards.
-Once a botnet is invoked, organisations should isolate the malware responsible and get it removed – before the damage occurs.
+Once a botnet is invoked, organizations should isolate the malware responsible and get it removed – before the damage occurs.